anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Merge PDF
 ---------

 Merge PDF document with the help of Microsoft Flow.
+Please, see a detailed example `here <../how-tos/documents/merge-pdf-files.html>`_.

 .. rubric:: Output Parameters